jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ##
 ## How to debug tmux when it's hanging?

+You have to consider 2 cases: either the server is hanging or the client.

-From another terminal, get the pid of the tmux server.
+If the server is hanging, from another terminal, get the pid of the tmux server.
 Or, if you can, run this before reproducing the issue:

     $ tmux display -p '#{pid}'